ml4ai/automates/documentation/reports/m1_architecture_report/equations.md

 #### Dataset construction pipeline

-We will use [`latexmk`](https://mg.readthedocs.io/latexmk.html) to compile the downloaded latex code into PDF.
+We will use [`latexmk`](https://mg.readthedocs.io/latexmk.html) to compile the downloaded LaTeX code into PDF.
 We expect this process to be relatively simple because of the requirements established by arXiv for [(La)TeX submission](https://arxiv.org/help/submit_tex).

 The source (La)TeX code will be [tokenized](https://github.com/tiarno/plastex) and scanned for detecting equation related environments.
-These sequences of tokens will be stored and will also be rendered into independent images that show the rendered equation in isolation.
+These sequences of tokens will be stored and rendered into independent images that show the rendered equation in isolation.
 This pairing of (La)TeX tokens to rendered equations is the dataset required for the training and evaluation of the equation decoding component described below.